pfertyk/blog/content/006-recovering-encrypted-folder.md

 Of course I make backups, but this time I was few weeks behind and I had some important files that were not copied to my external drive.
-Normally I would just use a Live USB stick to access the hard drive, recover my data and install a fresh Xubuntu distro.
+Normally I would just use a Live USB stick to access the hard drive, recover my data and install a fresh Xubuntu on my PC.

 The problem was that I encrypted my home directory.
 To decrypt it, I needed a password (which, as I mentioned, was gone).
-Hopefully I recalled that during the encryption process a passphrase was generated, and I was informed that I should keep it in case I forget the password.
+Hopefully I recalled that during the encryption process a mount passphrase was generated, and I was informed that I should keep it in case I forget the password.
 So, I could just use this passphrase to get my precious data and the problem was solved.